digital-futures-academy/airport-challenge/README.md

 #### Tests:
-1. Count number of planes landed through listOfLandedPlanes
-2. Count the 'isLanded' status of planes from PLANE object
+1. Count number of planes landed in the airport accessing through listOfLandedPlanes array elements is equal to the 'isLanded' status of all planes mentioned in the listOfLandedPlanes.